 Recommended air pressures:

 Use the 90º tip for hard to reach places such as door skins.
 See the instruction manual for more detail.
+Each of the coating’s ability to bond to complex shapes gives it a significant advantage over sound deadening mat products.

 If you are applying both products, make sure that the Sound Control has cured completely (24 hours at 70ºF) before applying Ceramic Insulation.
 The warmer it is, the quicker the coating will dry.
 Do not force cure by aiming a heat source at the wet coating.
 It must air dry.
 Once the Sound Control has cured, just repeat the above steps taking the varying air pressures required for each product into account.